Yachting and Boating Glossary of Terms

 Flying bridge (or Flybridge).
 A raised, second-story helm station (steering area) that often also has room for passengers, providing views and a sun deck.

 Furling.
 Rolling or folding a sail on its boom.
-Many charter yachts today are 'self furling” which take much of the work out of dropping the sails.
+Many charter yachts today are 'self-furling” which takes much of the work out of dropping the sails.

 yachting terms and types of yachts